airbnb/javascript/README.md

     ```javascript
     function Calculator() {

-      // FIXME (John Adams): shouldn't use a global here
+      // FIXME (Leia Amidala): shouldn't use a global here
       total = 0;

       return this;